How To Fish Lake Perris

 Rip Rap Points

-It’s best to focus your efforts on cuts, piles of rock that create a ‘point on the point’, fishing the largest of boulders in that area, as well as, the transition areas from larger rock to smaller rock size.
+It’s best to focus on cuts, piles of rocks that make a “point on the point,” the biggest boulders in the area, and the places where bigger rocks change to smaller ones.

-During the summer, top water baits work really well one hour before and after the sunrise/ or sunset.
-An excellent midday strategy is to come back to this spot and scan this area with a fish finder and locate the thermocline.
-Chances are the bass will hold just a few feet above the thermocline.
-Once identified, target these rip rap points with a lure that can be used at that specific depth.
+During the summer, top-water baits work best an hour before and after sunrise or sunset.
+A good plan for the middle of the day is to go back to this spot and use a fish finder to look for the thermocline.
+The bass will probably stay just a few feet above the thermocline.
+Once you know where they are, you can fish near them with a bait that can be used at that depth.

 Located: north side